human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day3a_assembly_qc.md

 # circular segments     31      11
 ```

 ... where the first column is the stats from the HiFi-only assembly graph, and the second column is the stats from the HiFi+ONT assembly graph.
+Notice how the HiFi-only graphhas way more nodes than the HiFi+ONT one, like we'd seen in Bandage.
+Stats-wise, this results in the HiFi-only graph having a N50 value of 223 Kbp while the HiFi+ONT one is 10.8 Mbp, a whole order of magnitude larger.
+For the HiFi-only graph, though, there's a bigger difference between its N50 value and its auN value: 223 Kbp vs. 638 Kbp, while the HiFi+ONT stats have a smaller difference of 10.8 Mbp vs. 11.4 Mbp.
+This might be due to the HiFi-only graph having on average shorter segments and more of the shorter ones, since it doesn't have the ONT data to resolve the segments into larger ones.

 ## Correctness (QV using Merqury)